aadi-dev246/Resolve-360/README.md

 ## 🎯 **Project Overview**

-Civic Reporter is a comprehensive mobile application that empowers citizens to report civic issues efficiently while providing government authorities with intelligent tools to manage and resolve problems.
+Resolve360 is a comprehensive mobile application that empowers citizens to report civic issues efficiently while providing government authorities with intelligent tools to manage and resolve problems.
 Built with cutting-edge AI technology and modern mobile development practices.

 ## ✨ **Key Features**